Best Hiking Barefoot Shoes for Men

 Though they share the same minimalist philosophy, barefoot hiking shoes and barefoot trail running shoes serve slightly different purposes.
 Barefoot hiking shoes often feature tougher outsoles, water resistance, and protective overlays to handle extended wear on rugged terrain.

-Barefoot trail running shoes, meanwhile, prioritise lightweight performance, speed, and breathability.
+Barefoot trail running shoes, meanwhile, prioritize lightweight performance, speed, and breathability.
 They often have thinner soles for maximum ground feel, but may not be as durable for heavy backpacking or steep mountain trails.
 Choosing between them depends on whether your focus is endurance hiking or fast-paced trail fitness.

 What to Consider When Choosing a Barefoot Hiking Shoe